 The final act, The Island, sees both the crew and passengers abruptly stuck in a survival situation.
 I suppose it’s probably as good as the rest of the movie, and it includes a remarkable turn by Dolly De Leon, who is getting well-deserved Oscar buzz, but at this point, my patience with the film had run thin.
 The very ending is a nasty exclamation point about the desperation to cling to power, but it’s not quite clever or powerful enough for the extra hour of the movie to be worth it.

-The production is precise and polished.
+The production of Triangle of Sadness is precise and polished.
 This is my first Ruben Östlund film, and I can see why he might be divisive.
 There’s a clean, controlled look and flow to the film; if only he’d had the sense to trim a bit more.
-The anticapitalist satire is as blunt as a crowbar, and it loses some of its potency.
+The anticapitalist satire is as blunt as a crowbar, and it loses some of its potency in the extended runtime.

 Triangle of Sadness’s profile has been defined largely by two factors.
 First is its Palme d’Or victory — the second for an Östlund film, putting him in rare territory.
 The film also bears the unfortunate shadow of the abrupt passing of Charlbi Dean, who stars as Yaya, shortly before the film’s release.
-It’s tragic when the young die, and this was set to be a breakout role for her.
+This was set to be a breakout role for her.

 The film itself, though, is equal parts satisfying and frustrating, tilted very slightly towards “satisfying.”
 Even in spite of that damn runtime.